Alaskan Malamute Breed Information

 - Dog walkers/day-care – you might consider a professional dog walker to keep your dog happy and healthy if you’re unable to get out with your dog enough yourself, or to look after them during the day if you need to be out for more than four hours.

 * It’s always better to plan ahead and budget or get pet insurance in case your pet gets injured or unwell.
-If you are having difficulty with veterinary costs, you can check if you are eligible for treatment at PDSA here.
+If you are having difficulty with veterinary costs, you can find out more about PDSA services here.

 If you’re considering pet insurance, our PDSA Pet Insurance could be a great option for you and it’s quick and easy to get a quote online.